complexdatacollective/documentation.networkcanvas.com/_key-concepts/prompts.md

 ---
 title: Prompts

-definition: Prompts are participant-facing questions, or instructions, that explain which data should be provided or how to complete the task on a given stage.
+definition: Participant-facing questions, or instructions, that explain which data should be provided or how to complete the task on a given stage.
 ---